Table of Contents

 Short-term Business Loans

 A short-term loan is a term loan that’s repaid over a period of months, rather than years.
 Short-term loans are often offered by online lenders and tend to be easier to qualify for.
-However, the amount is often less than a medium- or long-term loan, and the rates are often higher.
-Because short-term loans are repaid relatively quickly, they could be good for smaller expansion projects that don’t require as much capital.
+However, the amount is often less than it would be with a medium- or long-term loan, and the rates are often higher.
+Because short-term loans are repaid relatively quickly, they may be good for smaller expansion projects that don’t require as much capital.

 Invoice Factoring

 If your company has a lot of unpaid invoices and you want access to that money to fund expansion right now, you might consider invoice factoring.
 With this type of financing, you sell your invoices to a lender, who then fronts you a large majority of the invoice amount.
-The lender will hold a remaining percent (usually around 20%) until the invoice is paid.
-Once it’s paid, the rest of the funds will be released, minus the lender’s fees.
+The lender will hold a remaining percentage (usually around 20%) until the invoices are paid.
+Once they’re paid, the rest of the funds will be released, minus the lender’s fees.

 Invoice factoring can be one of the more expensive ways to borrow for expansion.
 But it’s also one of the more accessible financing options, since credit is not usually a factor in the approval process.